Free Next-Day UK Delivery on Orders Placed Before 2 PM

 • Cons: Large footprint on a desk.

-As a result, it鈥檚 a practical pick for students, hybrid workers and anyone who wants a dependable 65W power bank (UK) without paying flagship prices.
+As a result, it’s a practical pick for students, hybrid workers and anyone who wants a dependable 65W power bank (UK) without paying flagship prices.

 • Capacity: 20,000mAh (typically listed around ~72Wh; check the specific SKU)